Aeyush10/spreadsheet_taxo/README.md

 ## Open issues
 Too many keywords generated
 Number of codes is too small
 Should a keyword map to one or multiple codes?
 Similarly upstream
+Conceptual model is confusing